stackblitz/core/docs/readme.md

 Take a look at our [announcement post](https://medium.com/@ericsimons/stackblitz-online-vs-code-ide-for-angular-react-7d09348497f4) which covers our core functionality, feature set and motivations behind the project.

 ### Curious how our technology works?
-We recommend [reading the writeup](https://medium.com/@ericsimons/introducing-turbo-5x-faster-than-yarn-npm-and-runs-natively-in-browser-cc2c39715403) we did and checking out our [Github repo](https://github.com/stackblitz/core).
+We recommend [reading the writeup](https://medium.com/@ericsimons/introducing-turbo-5x-faster-than-yarn-npm-and-runs-natively-in-browser-cc2c39715403) we did and checking out our [GitHub repo](https://github.com/stackblitz/core).